 - Fat burning

 - Sustainable health

-What people tend to forget is that research has shown that both goals depend on hormone balance.
+People tend to forget that research has shown that both goals depend on hormone balance.

 For this reason, the desired results fail to materialize when people use intermittent fasting to cheat.

-In addition, the constant switch between sugar and fat metabolism brings physical side effects, such as headaches or even diarrhea in particular.
+In addition, the constant switch between sugar and fat metabolism also brings physical side effects, such as headaches or diarrhea.

 2. Intermittent Fasting Is Not a Diet